 Absence from the University

-- To report any period of absence, in the case of unavoidable circumstances only, to the Student Office within 7 calendar days of the absence period by filling the Leave of Absence form.
+a) report any period of absence for Undergraduate and Postgraduate programmes, in the case of unavoidable circumstances, to your lecturer and to the Student Office within 7 (seven) calendar days of the absence period by filling the ‘Leave of Absence Application’ form.

-- To fill the Leave of Absence form accurately and completely, and to attach valid evidence as proof of excused absence.
+c) To fill the ‘Leave of Absence Application’ accurately and completely and to attach valid evidence as proof of excused absence.

-As a matter of courtesy, if you cannot attend a scheduled class for any reason you should email your tutor to explain your absence.
+As a matter of courtesy, if you cannot attend a scheduled class for any reason, you should email your tutor to explain your absence.